I can’t have a criminal record. Is there anything you can do to help me?

 - have received a recommendation from a program that he would, in light of the capacities of and guidelines governing it, benefit from participation in said program.

-There are similar criteria for veterans of any age.
-Also, upon motion by the defendant, subsequent offenders may also be eligible.
+There are similar criteria for veterans of any age under the Valor Act.
+Also, upon motion by the defendant, subsequent offenders may also be eligible, including 2nd offense OUI charges.

 Defendants charged with certain types of assault charges or larceny against the elderly are ineligible.